Data dependent energy modelling for worst case energy consumption analysis: Conclusion and future work

 \section{Conclusion and future work}

-This paper has analyzed how data values within processors affect energy consumption.
-Initial analysis of full programs suggests that using random data to create a Weibull distribution allows a probabilistic worst case for that program to be estimated.
-This worst case was higher than could be found using a GA, random or hand-crafted data, so is safe.

-Programs with complex control flow can be modeled by composing basic blocks.
+This paper has analysed how data values within processors affect energy consumption.
+Basic blocks can be modeled by composing instruction models, and programs with complex control flow can be modeled by composing basic blocks.
 To create a composable analysis, the transition between instruction pairs was modeled as a Weibull distribution.
 Distributions for instruction pairs can then be convolved to give a probability distribution of energy for an instruction sequence.

 Several instruction sequences were tested, comparing the predictions to the actual measured distributions to validate our model.
-The prediction is tight, but overestimates the energy consumption in all cases, providing a safe estimate of the worst case energy consumption.
+The prediction is tight, but overestimates the energy consumption in all cases, providing an estimate of the likely worst case energy consumption.
 The prediction assumes that all of the instructions are independent of each other, which is not generally true.
 Repeating the measurements with dependent variables in an instruction sequence shows that added correlation between the values decreases the total energy consumption.
-Thus, the prediction still provides a safe upper-bound as expected in this case, but it is not as tight.
+The prediction (ignoring dependencies) still provides an upper bound as expected in this case, but it is not as tight.

-The correlation between data values input and output from instructions can lead to unusual energy behavior.
-An instruction sequence was shown to produce bimodal energy behavior across a range of random data, caused by repeatedly biasing data values towards zero.
-In such a case of strong correlation between data values, our model will over-predict, but again remains safe.
+The correlation between data values input and output from instructions can lead to unusual energy behaviour.
+An instruction sequence was shown to produce bimodal energy behaviour across a range of random data, caused by repeatedly biasing data values towards zero.
+In such a case of strong correlation between data values, our model will over-predict.

+Initial analysis of full programs suggests that using random data to create a Weibull distribution allows a probabilistic worst case for that program to be estimated.
+This worst case was higher than could be found using a GA, random or hand-crafted data, giving us confidence that our estimates are safe.